Mos6502DIP/telepy/README.md

 ## Server Structure

-The structure of the `main.py` is recommended but also advised to modify/expand upon it depending on the project.Import the library with `from Telepy import tp as tp`.
+The structure of the `main.py` is recommended but also advised to modify/expand upon it depending on the project.
+Import the library with `from Telepy import tp as tp`.
 To make a connection start by setting up the socket with `Sct = tp.setup()` this will be configured based on the `server_config.txt` read the config section for more info.
 Accept the connection with `client_c, add = Sct.accept()` this will store the connection as `client_c` and the connection IP address as `add`.
 Now you need to create the client object using `client = tp.Client(client_c, add)`.
-After that simply abide to the syntax.
+After that abide by the syntax.

 ## Syntax

-Here is the documentation of the syntax for telepy all examples with have `client` as the client object and use `from Telepy import tp as tp`
+Here is the documentation of the syntax for telepy all examples have `client` as the client object and use `from Telepy import tp as tp`

 ### Log

-This is a function built in to telepy to make loging easier just to use `tp.log('exsample.txt', 'Hello world!')` the log file or directory should be in the same directory as your server script.
+This is a function built into telepy to make logging easier just use `tp.log('exsample.txt', 'Hello world!')` the log file or directory should be in the same directory as your server script.

 ### Setup